hanifr/dragino-GPS-RPi-shield/README.md

 # Dragino-GPS-LoRa-RPi-sheild
- bot to automate the deployment of gps data acquisition via raspberry pi 4
+ bot to automate the deployment of gps data acquisition ON raspberry pi 4